MarcCharmois/python3.6-eventHubTrigger-function/readme.md

 }
 ```
  2. Complete the receiverConnectionString value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
- 3. replace the eventHubName value with yours in the function.json file
+ 3. Replace the eventHubName value with yours in the function.json file

  ### mail-sending part
- 1. create a sendGrid resource in Azure
+ 1. Create a SendGrid Account resource in Azure
- 2. register to Twilio SendGrid an get an API key
+ 2. Register to Twilio SendGrid an get an API key
- 3. in Azure portal, add a new app setting to the function
+ 3. In Azure portal, add a new app setting to the function
     - name: SENDGRID_API_KEY
     - value: send grid api key value